FezFamiliar/benzyne/README.md

 Bitshifting is the act of taking the bytes of a file, reversing all of them and converting the end result into extended ASCII.

-The way characters are represented in computers is with **character encodings**, every letter corresponds a unique byte.
+The way characters are represented in computers is via **character encodings**, every letter corresponds to a unique byte.

 As you know a ```byte``` is made up of 8 bits, where each bit is ether a ```1``` or a ```0```.
 This means that our values have a range from ```00000000``` to ```11111111```, hence we have ```2^8=256``` possible values.
 In order to handle all the values, benzyne implements  ASCII as well as extended-ASCII lookup tables.